teejl/the_TeeJ/README.md

 ## The Power of Commitment

 I want to build the skill to sell an idea so strong that truth cannot even deny it.
-Sell an idea that gives people purpose.
 An idea that is rich and valuable at it's core.
-An idea that can seem to change the people around.
 An idea that fosters a culture of purpose and collaboration.

 ## Brainwashed
 "We become the people we are surrounded by."